HyeonHo99/TPC-C-on-MySQL/README.md

   <li>%sys : the percentage of CPU utilization that occurred while executing at the system level (kernel)</li>
   <li>%idle : the percentage of time that the CPU or CPUs were idle and the system did not have an outstanding disk I/O request</li>
 </ul>
+Average %usr was 27.45, average %sys was 7.45 and average %idle was 42.16 while TPC-C benchmark run.

+## 2. Buffer Size and Buffer Hit/Miss

 ## Reference
 <ul>